Skip to main content

 Performance & Benchmarks

-The V8 13.4 upgrade brings incremental performance improvements across the board.
-JavaScript benchmark comparisons between Node.js 22 and 24 show approximately 8-15% improvement in compute-intensive workloads, with the greatest gains in modern JavaScript patterns like iterator helpers and generators.
+The V8 13.4 upgrade brings measurable performance improvements across several dimensions.
+Benchmark comparisons between Node.js 22 and 24 show 8-15% improvement in compute-intensive workloads, with the greatest gains in modern JavaScript patterns like iterator helpers and generators.

 The 65% npm install speed improvement shows up immediately in practice.
 A project with 500 production dependencies previously taking 60 seconds to install completes in roughly 22 seconds with npm v11.
 A monorepo with 2,000 total dependencies that previously took 3 minutes to install can complete in under 70 seconds.